 - A wired connection via its network port.
 This case applies when the location offers a wired connection via a network port.
 Few laptops have a built-in network port, and others require a USB ethernet adapter.

-- A separate Wi-Fi card connects to the laptop’s USB port.
-This is the most popular case since most venues come with Wi-Fi-based Internet access. (*)
+- A separate Wi-Fi card connects to the laptop's USB port.
+This is the most popular case since most venues have Wi-Fi-based Internet access. (*)

-(*) In many cases, the built-in Wi-Fi adapter is enough for a Windows computer.
-The computer can use one of the adapter’s bands (2.4GHz or 5GHz) for Internet receiving and the other band for the hotspot function (Internet sharing).
-But getting a 2nd adapter will give users more options in performance.
+(*) The single built-in Wi-Fi adapter is usually enough for a Windows computer.
+The computer can use one of the adapter's bands (2.4GHz, 5GHz, or 6GHz) for Internet receiving and another for the hotspot function (Internet sharing).
+But getting a 2nd adapter will give users more options.

-I’ve used all three above, and the setup process was the same in each case.
-For this post, though, I picked #3 — it easily applies to everyone.
+I've used all three above, and each case's setup process was the same.
+For this post, though, I picked #3 -- it easily applies to everyone.
 Specifically, I used a Netgear A7000 USB Wi-Fi adapter.